 It’s funny how a few of these Ethan Hawke movies need to come with a warning.
 Well, we told you Sinister was pretty damn scary, and now we’re here to tell you that First Reformed is pretty damn bleak.
 A fun movie, this is not, but it sure is powerful.

 Hawke stars as Reverend Toller, a pastor in a small church, who begins to have a crisis of faith.
-It’s a real powerhouse performance from Hawke, and Paul Schrader (who wrote Taxi Driver among many other great screenplays), directs the hell out of it (no pun intended).
+It’s a real powerhouse performance from Hawke who once again proves he is one of the best actors around.
+And Paul Schrader (who wrote Taxi Driver among many other great screenplays), directs the hell out of it (no pun intended).